shaniangel/responsible_AI_project/README.md

 ---
 ## 📜 Setup
-•	Invisibility Cloak markets itself as a privacy shield, claiming “full invisibility” from facial recognition.

-•	The company showcases exeptional evasion success.

-• Disproportionate failure on dark-skinned faces: adversarial filters were less effective on Black users, but this was neither tested nor disclosed.
+•	Invisibility Cloak, an Adversarial Image Perturbation tool, markets itself as a privacy shield.
+The primary output is a visually similar but adversarially perturbed version of an input image.
+This perturbed image is crafted so that it looks normal to the human eye but causes face recognition systems to fail, misidentify the person, or reject the image altogether.

 ## ⚙️ Key Features